-Founded in 1968, The Annapolis Naval Sailing Association (ANSA) is a volunteer not-for-profit sailing association dedicated to safe recreational sailing on the Chesapeake Bay and to promoting the sailing heritage of the Bay.
+The Annapolis Naval Sailing Association was formed in 1968 as a chapter of the United States Naval Sailing Association.
+ANSA is a volunteer non profit sailing association dedicated to safe and affordable recreational sailing for our members on the Chesapeake Bay and to promoting the sailing heritage of the Bay.
 Our membership is open to anyone with an interest in learning to sail, instructing, or just cruising on the Bay with us for fun.
-We base club operations out of Holiday Point Marina near Annapolis, Maryland.
-Our primary goal is to build competent crew and skippers of larger sailing boats while offering affordable sailing on the Bay to all.
-We train to U.S. Navy standards as formalized by the U.S. Naval Sailing Association as well as the American Sailing Association (ASA).
-We offer certificates for ASA 101, 103, 104, 105 currently, see our training page.
-We also build experience through day cruises, moonlight cruises, overnight cruises, member personal cruises, as well as stop-offs at shore-side restaurants and other points of interest.
+We base club operations out of marinas local to Annapolis, Maryland.

 We offer American Sailing Association (ASA) certifications for 101, 103, 104, 105, 114, and 118 to help learn to cruise on the Chesapeake Bay.
 We also offer private classes, overnight classes, on the water navigation, and opportunities to join local races and club sails.

 Thanks to our Instructors and Students who helped make 2023 another great sailing year for ANSA!

 Please watch the calendar for our annual Coastal Navigation class (ASA 105).